RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 Hazy or foggy images reduce visibility and impair the performance of vision-based systems in applications such as:

 - Autonomous vehicles
 - Surveillance systems
-- Outdoor robotics
+- Remote Sensing

 Real-time haze removal is computationally expensive on general-purpose CPUs.
 To address this, the design uses a custom FPGA-based hardware accelerator to: